-Gum disease is the single most prevalent disease in America, affecting about 80 percent of the adult population to some degree.
+Gum disease is the single most prevalent disease in America, affecting about 80% of the adult population to some degree.
 More often than not, gum disease (also known as periodontal disease) can be attributed to insufficient oral hygiene.
-Brushing twice a day and flossing once a day, along with your regularly scheduled dental cleanings at your dentist in Ann Arbor, go a long way toward preventing periodontal disease, but when you are struggling with gum disease, periodontal therapy in Ann Arbor, MI can help.
+Brushing twice a day and flossing once a day, along with your regularly scheduled dental cleanings, go a long way toward preventing periodontal disease, but when you are struggling with gum disease, periodontal therapy in Ann Arbor, MI can help.

-When you brush your teeth, you wash away plaque that has accumulated throughout the day.
-Plaque is a biofilm that consists of saliva, particles of food and bacteria.
+When you brush your teeth, you wash away the plaque that has accumulated throughout the day.
+Plaque is a biofilm that consists of saliva, particles of food, and bacteria.
 Flossing removes plaque from between your teeth and along the gum line.
-If plaque is not removed, then the bacteria can begin to attack your gum tissue.
+If plaque is not removed, then the bacteria can begin to attack your gum tissue, leading to an infection.

 Phases of Gum Disease